 By Dur Wali Khan

-Laspur valley starts from Onshut and ends with Sorlaspur, a fairy land located at extreme north of Chitral and right at the mouth of Shandur, an extension and natural offshoot of Laspur valley.
+Laspur valley starts from Onshut and ends at Sorlaspur, a fairy land located at extreme north of Chitral and right at the mouth of Shandur, an extension and natural offshoot of Laspur valley.
 It is pertinent to mention here that Shandur while overlooking Sorlaspur serves as a grand pasture with its summer dwellings/huts (termed Shall by the locals) of the inhabitants of Laspur valley and forms its natural and integral part.

 The entire valley had a large significance during the reign of ex-state rulers of Chitral because of the exemplary valiance of its inhabitants carrying rich traditions.
 The valley has a unique picturesque beauty and its entrancing scenic spell and panoramic view holds the visitors/tourists spellbound during summers.